jspinoza3/2azerons/README.txt

 Usage:
 1. import azeron-profiles.json into the azeron software.
 Load "workClick" onto your left (i.e. right-handed) Azeron and "workCursor" onto your right (i.e. left-handed) Azeron.
 2. unplug the right handed Azeron, leave the left handed Azeron plugged in
 3. run mouse.ahk
 4. plug the right handed Azeron back in
 5. run 2azerons.ahk
 - The result is your Azerons will function as shown in 2Azerons.png To exit the script, press Win+Alt+.
 =============Troubleshooting===========
-- In my experience, which is on Windows, the mouse cursor sometimes ends up getting stuck in the upper left corner of the screen due to AHK detecting constant joystick state of X000 Y000
+- In my experience, which is on Windows, the mouse cursor sometimes ends up getting stuck in the upper left corner of the screen due to AHK detecting constant joystick state of X000 Y000.
+Or maybe you run mouse.ahk and the cursor doesn't move with the joystick.
+Either way proceed with the following.
 - --- I'm not sure what the cause is, but one way to fix this is as follows:
 - --- Device Manager >> View >> Devices By Container >> Expand the tree for Azeron >> right click the "USB composite device" >> uninstall
 - --- Then you can unplug azeron, plug back in, restart the AHK script, and it should be detecting normal resting state for joystick (i.e. X050 Y050) and responding to manipulation appropriately